-In the unlikely event that a breeding quality dog from a reputable kennel arrive in our care, we would be able to trace the dog back to it's kennel via a microchip and that dog would be returned to the breeder.
+In the unlikely event that a breeding quality dog from a reputable kennel arrives in our care, we would be able to trace the dog back to its kennel via a microchip and that dog would be returned to the breeder.
 Reputable breeders take responsibility for their dogs. and their dogs' offspring for the life of those animals, and these dogs do not end up in rescue.
-Any good breeder would be horrified to learn that one of their dogs ended up in rescue and would immediately take responsibility for that dog.
 No reputable or good breeder would ever consider getting a dog from rescue as breeding stock, nor would any reputable rescue group adopt a dog out to be bred.

 If you want to breed Newfs, read our note on becoming a reputable breeder.

 I am going through some changes in my life and need someone to take my dog for a few months.
 Can you foster my dog for me?

 Unfortunately, we are not able to board dogs in these situations.
 Our foster homes are needed for dogs who are in our program, waiting for their forever homes.

 Newf Friends Newfoundland Dog Rescue is a volunteer run, foster home based rescue group for Newfoundland Dogs in need in Ontario, Canada.

 We place Newfs into carefully screened homes in Ontario and surrounding provinces and states.